 Choosing between screen printing and embroidery also depends on your long term plan for your finished product.
 Screen printed t-shirts are more susceptible to damage and regularly washing wear and tear.
 In fact, washing a screen printed shirt the wrong way can damage your product pretty quickly, while embroidered options stay looking sharp for the long haul.

 Screen printed shirts will likely start to look faded or even cracked over time while embroidered clothes tend to stand the tests of time.
 While both options are crowd favorites, choosing between embroidered or screen printed projects really comes down to what you intend your order to be used for, how big your image is, and what your budget is.
 Regardless of what you choose, we are ready to give you the best looking custom clothes on the market!

 Need more information or ready to make an order?
-Contact RiverCity Screenprinting & Embroidery, a San Marcose & Austin screen printing and embroidery service, to find out how we can help.
+Contact RiverCity, a screen printing and embroidery service for your custom t-shirts in San Marcos & Austin TX, to find out how we can help.